marroen/AI-commercial-generation/README.md

 -g if you want to generate new AI content, or else it looks for existing

 -n to specify how many images to generate for the video

+-v if you want to generate a video from clips already saved in the folder out/videos